 How Long Does it Take for Propranolol to Work?

-It takes about one hour for the effects of propranolol to become noticeable.
+It takes 30-60 minutes for the effects of propranolol to become noticeable.
 Most people who take propranolol to treat performance anxiety use the medication about one hour before any stress-inducing events.

 Is it Okay to Take Propranolol With Food?